Exterminator For Bed Bugs (Gastonia Exterminators)

 The life cycle of bed bugs

-- The eggs are the first forms of the bedbug.
-These are white, grain-like objects with eyespots that can appear once the eggs are about 5 days old.
+1. The eggs are the first forms of the bedbug.
+These are white, grain-like objects.
+Eyespots that can appear once the eggs are about 5 days old.
 They hatch within 1 to 2 weeks depending on the condition of the environment.
 From here, nymphs emerge.

 Bed bugs are sneaky creatures and are great hitchhikers.
 They could hide inside your luggage while you lounge in a hotel room.
 Sometimes, they sneak into your bag or clothes while watching a movie in a cinema.
 Other times, you catch bed bugs by buying used furniture and old appliances.
 This is why professional bug exterminators recommend spraying used materials before bringing them inside your house.

 These bugs are not attracted to filth.
 High-class hotels, clean apartments, and tidy houses are not immune to bed bug infestation.
 Though clutter may aid them in hiding, early detection of infestations helps in eliminating them from your home.
 If you suspect a bed bug infestation, Gastonia exterminators reiterate the signs you need to watch out for.

 1. Patterned, small, itchy red bites, especially on exposed areas of the skin.
 Though this could be a sign of other insects such as fleas and mosquitoes, you can never be too sure.
 This is why you need to dig a little deeper and assess what pest is targeting your skin.

 2. Small bloodstains on the sofa, bed sheets, or pillowcases.
 This is the most common sign of bed bug infestations.
 If you see spots on your bedding and sheets, bed bugs could be hiding under the mattresses or near your bed.

 3. Bed bug excrement also indicates an infestation.
 These are small, dark spots on the fabrics that are hardened blood.
 If you place them on a wet tissue, it starts to mix with the water and turn into blood.